IcaliaLabs/guides/stack/docker/COMMON_DOCKERFILE_STEPS.md

-# Dockerfiles: Common Dockerfile steps
+# Dockerfiles: Common Dockerfile tasks

-The purpose of this guide is to have a library on how do we implement steps for stuff we use on all of our Dockerfiles.
+The purpose of this guide is to have a library on how do we implement tasks for stuff we use on all of our Dockerfiles.

 Also, since we also use Alpine Linux for some of our projects, we'll have two